cysouw/diathesis/text/c06_prepositions.md

 ### [ –NL | NAL ] *Umlaut* Causative+location {#sec:prepositions-umlaut-caused-location}

-Vestiges of the old Germanic causative suffix *-jan* can still be found in some verb pairs in contemporary German, as illustrated with the pair *liegen/legen* 'to lie/to lay' [@next].
+Vestiges of the old Germanic causative suffix *‑jan* can still be found in some verb pairs in contemporary German, as illustrated with the pair *liegen/legen* 'to lie/to lay' [@next].
 The verbs in this section obligatorily need a location.
 Similar causative verb pairs without obligatory location are discussion in [@sec:case-umlaut-causative].

 ::: ex
 - Der Hund liegt in dem Korb.